dotnet/AspNetCore.Docs/aspnet/mvc/overview/getting-started/introduction/adding-a-model.md

 ![](adding-a-model/_static/image2.png)

 Note: Several unused `using` statements have been removed.
 Visual Studio will show unused dependencies as gray.
-You can remove unnused dependencies by hovering over the gray dependencies, click `Show potential fixes` and click **Remove Unused Usings.**
+You can remove unused dependencies by hovering over the gray dependencies, click `Show potential fixes` and click **Remove Unused Usings.**

 ![](adding-a-model/_static/image3.png)